replit/desktop-releases/README.md

 Displays an overview page showing the cached repository with the different available platforms and file sizes.
 Links to the repo, releases, specific cached version and direct downloads for each platform are present.

+### /latest

+Returns metadata about the latest version of the app from the cache.

 ### /download

 Automatically detects the platform/OS of the visitor by parsing the user agent and then downloads the appropriate copy of your application.